 ICE stands for Internal Combustion Engine.
 EV stands for Electric Vehicle.
 A hybrid vehicle is one that uses a mixture or combination of technologies to propel the vehicle.
 Hybrids are generally one of two types: series or parallel.
 A parallel hybrid uses multiple, possibly combined, means of powering the vehicle, while a series hybrid generally uses a source to produce electricity in order to power an electric motor that actually drives the vehicle.
+Almost all ICE vehicles "could be considered hybrids since they include an electric motor to start the ICE, but we won't go there...

-6. What do the abbreviations "DE" and "CE" stand for?
+7. What do the abbreviations "DE" and "CE" stand for?